maximilianfeldthusen/DisasmLinuxElf/README.md

     - Finally, the program prints a message indicating that disassembly is finished.

 ### Summary
 In essence, this program serves as a foundation for analyzing ELF files, specifically focusing on executable sections.
-While it prints the raw byte values of instructions, it lacks the actual disassembly logic, which would require further implementation using disassembly libraries or techniques.
-The program is an excellent starting point for those interested in ELF file manipulation and binary analysis.
+While it prints the raw byte values of instructions, it lacks the actual disassembly logic, which would require further implementation using disassembly libraries or technique.

+### Notes

+Disassembly: The actual disassembly functionality is still marked as TODO.
+You need a disassembly library or function to convert raw bytes into human-readable assembly instructions.

+Error Messages: The code now includes more informative error messages using strerror(errno) for file-related errors.

+Use of sh_size: The code iterates over the section size instead of using sh_entsize, which is more appropriate for executable code sections.

+Compiling: When compiling, make sure you link against the necessary libraries:

+    g++ -o elf_disassembler elf_disassembler.cpp -lelf -ldwarf

+Execution: Run the program with the path to an ELF file as an argument:

+    ./elf_disassembler /path/to/your/file.elf

+Make sure to adjust the disassembly part according to the library you decide to use for that purpose.